 A partnership rooted in Gujarat’s spirit

-“We are delighted to partner with Radisson Hotel Group to bring D Square Statue of Unity Kevadia to life.
-The hotel is a tribute to the spirit of Gujarat, rooted in culture, driven by progress.
-With its scenic surroundings and thoughtful service, we aim to offer a meaningful and memorable experience to all our guests,” says Shivalik Goenka, Owner, D Square Statue of Unity Kevadia, a member of Radisson Individuals.

 “At D Square Statue of Unity Kevadia, a member of Radisson Individuals, our focus is on delivering a warm, welcoming experience that combines comfort, service, and the beauty of our surroundings.
 We look forward to hosting guests from across the country and beyond, inviting them to explore everything Ekta Nagar has to offer.” says, Fakruddin Khan, General Manager, D Square Statue of Unity Kevadia, a member of Radisson Individuals.